ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/ClusterInstallerDriver.rst

 .. _clusterinstallerdriver-command-ref:

-ClusterInstallerDriver-1.6.0
+ClusterInstallerDriver-1.6.2
 ============================

-Install a fresh Kamanja installation or upgrade from an earlier release.
+Install a fresh Kamanja installation on a multi-node cluster or upgrade from an earlier release.

+Before running this command, you must edit the

 Syntax